pcdudemjb/LinkedIn-Job-Listings-Project-Data-Analyst/README.md

 # LinkedIn-Job-Listings-Project-Data-Analyst
-Data Analysis using Kaggle Dataset showing Data Analyst Job Postings from late 2022
+Data Analysis using Kaggle Dataset showing LinkedIn Data Analyst Job Postings from late 2022

 ## Project Goals
 -Establish which companies are hiring for multiple positions/postings